 “The thing is, when I got out of college, I had $9,800, but by the end of 1955, I was up to $127,000.
 I thought, I’ll go back to Omaha, take some college classes, and read a lot — I was going to retire!”
 Buffett said in a 2012 Forbes article.
 “I figured we could live on $12,000 a year, and off my $127,000 asset base, I could easily make that.
 I told my wife, ‘Compound interest guarantees I’m going to get rich.'”

 Instead, he ended up investing and eventually taking over Berkshire Hathaway, a company which is now among the most valuable in the world.
-So what would the world look like without Warren Buffett as we know him — if he was merely some retiree who’d been living quietly in Omaha for the past 50 years?
-The differences run deeper than you might expect.
+So what would the world look like without Warren Buffett as we know him — if he were merely some retiree who’d been living quietly in Omaha for the past 50 years?

 First and foremost, we’d lack of one of the world’s most valuable and important companies.